 This manual details NCUA’s examination and supervision program for federally insured credit unions.
 The agency’s risk-focused approach evaluates how a credit union’s management identifies, measures, monitors and manages existing and potential risks.

-Learn more about emergency and disaster preparedness and the types of assistance available to credit unions following a hurricane or other disaster.
+Credit unions can access information and resources on emergency and disaster preparedness and the types of assistance available following a hurricane or other disaster.

 This manual provides guidance and forms for credit unions planning to merge with other credit unions, or planning to convert from federal share insurance to private share insurance.
 The manual also covers mergers and conversions involving federal and state-chartered credit unions and corporate credit unions.

-This guide outlines the procedures for a federally insured credit union to apply for a prompt corrective action risk-mitigation credit under NCUA Rules and Regulations.
+This guide outlines the procedures for a federally insured credit union to apply for a prompt corrective action risk-mitigation credit under the NCUA's Rules and Regulations.

 This letter is used to inform government officials and private businesses about the tax-exempt status of federal credit unions.